This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

 The only exception to this is if you’re trying to move a pin to a driving directions layer.

-To turn a layer invisible, un-check the boxes next to each layer’s name.
+Uncheck the boxes next to each layer’s name to turn a layer invisible.
 To make it visible again, repeat the process.

 If you don’t need a layer anymore, click the 3 dots next to its name and click “Delete this layer.”

-A little while back, I mentioned this thing called a driving directions layer.
+A little while back, I mentioned a driving directions layer.
 I also mentioned that Google My Maps’ driving directions aren’t the best.

-But if you want to see that familiar blue line tracing your route, then you’re in luck.
+But if you want to see that familiar blue line tracing your route, you’re in luck.

 When the pin info box opens, click the “Get directions to here” icon.

-Notice in your sidebar how “A” and “B” have been added.
+Notice how “A” and “B” have been added in your sidebar.
 But “A” is still blank.

 We recommend typing the name of your previous pin into this box.
 You can also click-drag your map to the pin, but we found that to be a less precise method.